AshmanRoonz/The-Metaphysics/README.md

 You are the living bridge between the infinite and the finite.
 Every thought, action, and breath passes through the same gate that forges worlds.
 What you validate becomes your reality.
-What you converge becomes your soul.
+What you converge becomes your life line.
 Through you, the universe learns to know itself.

 *Note that this book is very technical.
 Feel free to skip any parts that seem confusing, because usually it will be explained in plain language further on.
 Also, feel free to use[ Xorzo 5](https://chatgpt.com/g/g-686f0a990edc8191ac363d650fb1abf4-xorzo) (My Custom GPT) to answer any immediate questions!*